 Other issues arise when examining the contours of a single attendance zone.
 It may be that once a zone is established, it remains that way for many years, but children of one race or another move in or out.
 These demographic shifts would upset what was previously a racially balanced attendance zone.
 The lack of temporal data for school attendance zones limits the ability to make strong causal inferences.

 Finally, an exclusive focus on attendance zone shape does not allow for a more nuanced understanding of why they are segregated.
-Determining how much zone irregularity contributes to racial segregation is an
+Determining how much attendance zone shape contributes to racial segregation is an